0x100001/AutoBot/README.md

 Client and management console is written in C#.
 Selenium is used for webautomation, because the first thought I had writing this is, emulating web requests is to time consuming.
 Obviously emulating web requests would be a lot better, but hey..

 # Where should the clients run on?
 Best is to run it in vms.
 For tests I used a Hypervisor (VMWare Esxi) and created Windows Server 2012 r2 VMs.
 Windows Server 2012 was the best choice, since the non UI version consumes no ressources at all.
 I tested with around 130 VMs, each with 512 MB ram and one cpu core.
-To prevent ram bottlenecking I extended the swap disk to 4096 MB.
+To prevent ram bottlenecking I extended the swap partition to 4096 MB.
 **Specs my test system had**
 Processor: Ryzen 3900x
 RAM: 128 GB